rifat-shaun/wp-editor/README.md

 # Lax WP Editor

-A powerful, configurable rich text editor built with TipTap and React, designed for creating paginated documents with support for multiple page sizes.
+A modern, feature-rich WordPress-style editor built with React and TipTap.
+This editor provides a clean, intuitive interface for rich text editing with customizable toolbars and extensive formatting options.

 ## Features

+- 🎨 **Modern UI**: Clean, responsive design with customizable themes
-- 📝 Rich text editing with TipTap
+- 📝 **Rich Text Editing**: Full-featured WYSIWYG editor with TipTap
+- 🛠️ **Flexible Toolbars**: Professional and Classic toolbar modes
-- 📄 Multiple page sizes (A4, A3, Letter, Legal, Tabloid)
+- 📄 **Page Management**: Multiple page sizes and orientations
-- 🔄 Portrait and landscape orientations
-- 🎨 Bubble menu for text formatting
-- ⚙️ Fully configurable features
-- 📦 Easy to integrate as an npm package
+- 🎯 **Customizable**: Easy to integrate and customize
+- 📱 **Responsive**: Works seamlessly on desktop and mobile
+- 🔧 **TypeScript**: Full TypeScript support with type definitions

 ## Installation